-[ disclaimer: you must always keep in mind that in autumn hunting season is upon us (Monday, Tuesday, Thursday, Saturday & Sunday), this year from 13th September 2020 ⇒ 17th January 2021 / pay heed to signs and always wear bright clothing / see here for more details ]
+[ disclaimer: you must always keep in mind that in autumn hunting season is upon us (Monday, Tuesday, Thursday, Saturday & Sunday), from September ⇒ January, so DO pay heed to signs and always wear bright clothing! / ⇒ see here for more details ]

 Colour code for listings:

 Pays du Mont-Blanc

 Chamonix Valley (Chamonix, Argentière, Les Houches, Servoz and environs) & Vallorcine